 It’s also important to retain the human gaze to go beyond what metrics can give.
 “It’s easy to hold your team accountable for a production metric,” Davis says.
 “When you decline a transaction, you lose the opportunity for a merchant chargeback.
 You miss your chance to get feedback.
 It’s impossible to know if the decline was a bad decision.”

-Our understanding of ecommerce fraud protection is growing at a rapid pace.
+Our understanding of Ecommerce Fraud Detection is growing at a rapid pace.
 The last piece of advice from Davis is how to wisely grow a fraud team as revenue increases.

 Grow your team wisely as revenue increases